Too much of a good thing: That’s exactly what stormwater can become on your commercial property, especially if it’s not properly managed.

 - Introduces safety and liability issues for tenants and visitors

 Addressing these issues with an up-to-date stormwater management plan will protect your property value and the overall water quality of your water sources.

-You can tackle drainage issues anytime of the year, but fall is an especially good time.
-There’s a pretty consistent rainfall this time of year, which makes water problems more prevalent and easier to diagnose.
+You can tackle drainage issues at any time of the year!
+There’s a pretty consistent rainfall this time of year, making water problems more prevalent and easier to diagnose.

 Also, fall is the time of year when most property managers find budget dollars they need to spend before the year’s end.
 Drainage projects are ones you know you need to address, so it’s great when you find the money in your budget to handle them.

 10 Poor Drainage Red Flags To Look For On Your Property

 To see if your property has drainage problems, look for one or more of these warning signs:

 - Wet areas or standing water for extended periods of time